The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

 \subsubsection{Cosimplicial groups and twists for mixed Hodge structures}

-\begin{remark} If $U$ is a finitely generated pro-unipotent group with mixed Hodge structure, then corollary \ref{cor:explicit_H^1(MHS)} can be expressed in cosimplicial language, by considering the cosimplicial group $U_\MHS^\bullet(\R)$ cogenerated by the semi-cosimplicial group where $d^0(u,w)=u$ and $d^1(u,w)=w$.
+\begin{remark} If $U$ is a finitely generated pro-unipotent group with mixed Hodge structure, then the description of $\H^1(\MHS_\R,U(\R))$ in corollary \ref{cor:explicit_H^1(MHS)} can be expressed in cosimplicial language, by considering the cosimplicial group $U_\MHS^\bullet(\R)$ cogenerated by the semi-cosimplicial group where $d^0(u,w)=u$ and $d^1(u,w)=w$.
 In this language, we have a canonical identification of the cohomotopy as